-The proposed student model consists of three repositories: Personal Information, Language Competence, and L1 Transfer.
-We here focus on describing what information is stored where and turn to discussing the benefits of the extended student model in section 5.
+The proposed student model consists of three repositories: Personal Information; Language Competence; and L1 Transfer.
+We here focus on describing what information is stored where and turn to discussing the benefits of the extended student model in the section afterwards.

-Personal Information The first repository stores the student's personal information, such as name, level, age, gender, and native language.
-Some of this information is used by the system when providing feedback, but most of it is only stored for potential future use, such as second language acquisition research that might require this type of information.

-Language Competence The second repository stores information about the student's language competence.
-As motivated in section 3, we subscribe to a broad view of language competence that encompasses not only linguistic competence, i.e., knowledge about language forms and rules, but also the relevant non-linguistic abilities that have to be developed by the learner to use language in order to perform the tasks in TAGARELA.
-In other words, the language competence model keeps track of linguistic properties observed relative to the task performed and the intra- and extra-linguistic context.
-Concretely, the system stores three types of information under Language Competence: Linguistic Properties, Task Appropriateness, and Task Strategies.

-Linguistic Properties The Linguistic Properties are divided into form-driven and content-driven, reflecting two types of linguistic analysis that are performed by the system's NLP modules: form analysis of spelling and morpho-syntactic errors, and shallow content analysis providing information about the semantic appropriateness of the input.
+- Personal Information: The first repository stores the student's personal information, such as name, level, age, gender and native language.
+Some of this information is used by the system when providing feedback, but most of it is only stored for potential future use, such as second language acquisition research that might require this type of information. - Language Competence: The second repository stores information about the student's language competence.
+As motivated earlier, we subscribe to a broad view of language competence that encompasses not only linguistic competence, i.e., knowledge about language forms and rules, but also the relevant non-linguistic abilities that have to be developed by the learner to use language in order to perform the tasks in TAGARELA.
+In other words, the language competence model keeps track of linguistic properties observed that are relative to the task performed and the intra- and extra-linguistic context.
+Concretely, the system stores three types of information under Language Competence: Linguistic Properties, Task Appropriateness, and Task Strategies. - Linguistic Properties: The Linguistic Properties are divided into form-driven and content-driven, reflecting two types of linguistic analysis that are performed by the system's NLP modules: form analysis of spelling and morpho-syntactic errors, and shallow content analysis providing information about the semantic appropriateness of the input.
 The form-driven properties that can be observed and identified by the NLP include spelling, determiner-noun and subject-verb agreement, and word order properties determined by the syntactic processing.
-Content-driven properties can be the result of extra/missing content words, wrong selection, word choice or collocation, negative lexical transfer, required concept matching, or synonym identification.
+Content-driven properties can be the result of extra/missing content words, wrong selection, word choice or collocation, negative lexical transfer, required concept matching or synonym identification.

+332 L. Amaral and D. Meurers
-Task Appropriateness Task Appropriateness stores information about the performance of the student relative to the activity classification.
-As presented in section 4.2, each activity is classified in terms of its type (e.g., listening, reading), level, nature of the input (word, phrase, sentence), and complexity of content manipulation required.
-The system uses this classification to store information about the student's performance relative to these distinctions.

-Task Strategies The third type of information under Language Competence is related to a student's performance in relation to task strategies.
+- Task Appropriateness: Task Appropriateness stores information about the performance of the student relative to the activity classification.
+As presented in the previous subsection, each activity is classified in terms of its type (e.g., listening, reading), level, nature of the input (word, phrase, sentence) and complexity of content manipulation required.
+The system uses this classification to store information about the student's performance relative to these distinctions. - Task Strategies: The third type of information under Language Competence is related to a student's performance in relation to task strategies.
 This part of the student model keeps track of specific strategies students have to use to complete a given activity, e.g., scanning a text to locate specific information or getting the gist of listening passages.
-As noted in section 4.2, information about necessary strategies to complete a given task is hand-specified in the activity model.

-L1 Transfer The last repository of the student model is dedicated to L1 transfer errors.
-The L1 Transfer component stores information about indicators of possible structural and lexical transfer errors from the native language of the student into the second language (cf., e.g., Odlin 2003).
-The diagnosis of possible transfer errors is performed by the a specific processing submodule of the Expert Module, as included in figure 1.
+As noted in the previous subsection, information about necessary strategies to complete a given task is hand-specified in the activity model. - L1 Transfer: The last repository of the student model is dedicated to L1 transfer errors.
+The L1 Transfer component stores information about indicators of possible structural and lexical transfer errors from the native language of the student into the second language (cf., e.g., Odlin, 2003).
+The diagnosis of possible transfer errors is performed by the specific processing submodule of the Expert Module, as included in Figure 1.

-4.4 Using the Information from the Student Model
+Using the information from the student model